sueszli/sparkly-svm/README.md

 then either work inside the container or use a jupyter notebook via the exposed port.

-nice tutorial on how to work in a container:
+nice tutorial on how to work inside a container:

 -   https://www.youtube.com/watch?v=0H2miBK_gAk
 -   https://github.com/patrickloeber/python-docker-tutorial

-used image:
+the image we used:

 -   https://hub.docker.com/r/jupyter/pyspark-notebook
 -   https://github.com/jupyter/docker-stacks/blob/main/images/pyspark-notebook/Dockerfile